OSHAYE/curriculum2016/year1/units/unit0/README.md

 #Unit 0: Routines & Introductions

-In this unit students will be introduced to the concept of computational thinking.
-This unit will also provide icebreaker activities for students and teachers.
+This unit consists of icebreaker activities for students and teachers.
+This unit will also be most students' first interaction with HTML.

 | Topic | Lesson 1 (45 min) | Lesson 2 (45 min) |
 |-----|:-------:|:-------:|